 Art has long been understood to be a universal language for life experience, like music and dance.
 We tend to think of art as the realm of artists, but this is not so.
 Anyone can enjoy art without needing particular skills, and often find extraordinary pleasure and achievement in the process.

-This approach creates the opportunity for the expression of unspoken stories and deep feelings.
+This approach creates an opportunity for the expression of unspoken stories and deep feelings.
 If we view art as a window to the imagination, we will understand how we can become in touch with areas of our experience that may not otherwise be expressed.
-As one patient said “This is soul-work, isn’t it?”
+As one patient said, “This is soul-work, isn’t it?”

 Art can become the symbol or metaphor for what is difficult to name, and the process of creating can be liberating and emotionally healing.
 Many respected studies have been made into the health benefits of art and it is now frequently available in health organisations around the world.

-Our art program coordinator, Jane Smeets has a background in Visual Art and Narrative Therapy, including experience with children and bereavement.
+Our Art Program Coordinator, Jane Smeets is a qualified art therapist/psychotherapist and has a background in Visual Art and Narrative Therapy, including experience with children and bereavement.

 Jane also operates the L.E.A.F.
 (Life.
 Education.
 Art.
 Feelings.)
 Schools Project, assisting in creating an educated and aware school environment for students/individuals who have experienced the death of a significant person.
 Find out more here LEAF Schools Project.